spex-xray/spex-help/source/models/pion.rst

    Therefore, the pion model needs the same com rel sequence as you use for your absorption component.
-Example: ``com pow`` â€” ``com reds`` â€” ``com pion`` â€” ``com rel 1 3,2`` (a powerlaw that powers a pion model and is then redshifted) needs as next command ``com rel 3 2``, telling SPEXÂ that the pion emission model is also redshifted.
+Example: ``com pow`` â€” ``com reds`` â€” ``com pion`` â€” ``com rel 1 3,2`` (a powerlaw that powers a pion model and is then redshifted) needs as next command ``com rel 3 2``, telling SPEX that the pion emission model is also redshifted.

 ..
 Warning:: Please note that all PION components must be multiplied by